 Supporting Checked Pointer Callbacks and No Checked Pointer Exposure.
-Our third contribution is an added up feature to support checked (function) pointer callbacks in unchecked code regions.
-In implementing a multi-threaded system, users might want to provide third party interface permitting third parties to write implement some new pro- gram features, while keeping those programs in unchecked code regions.
-Moreover, they do want to provide them a (function) pointer pointing to checked data fields.
+Our third contribution is an added-up feature to support checked (function) pointer callbacks in unchecked code regions.
+When designing a multi-threaded system, users may want to give a third-party interface that allows third-party developers to create new program features while keeping those programs in unchecked code sections.Moreover, they do want to provide them a (function) pointer aiming to checked data fields.
 To the best of our knowledge, CHECKEDCBOX is the first work of formalizing C function pointers with security guarantee.

-However, accessing a checked pointer in an unchecked region violates the program partition principle of CHECKED- CBOX.
-To overcome the discord, we develop two mech- anisms in CHECKEDCBOX and maintain a stronger non- exposure guarantee on of the non-crashing guarantee; i.e., no checked pointer addresses can be observed in an unchecked region.
+However, accessing a checked pointer in an unchecked region violates the program partition principle of CHECKEDCBOX.
+To resolve the conflict, we implemented two mechanisms in CHECKEDCBOX and maintained a stronger non-exposure guarantee on top of the non-crashing promise; that is, no checked pointer addresses can be observed in an unchecked zone.
 The first mechanism is nested checked and unchecked code regions.
 Users can context switch

 between checked and unchecked code regions by nested using the keywords checked unchecked.
 The type system ensures that no checked pointers can be accessed across the context switching.
-The second one is that a call to a checked pointer in unchecked code regions must be surrounded by a tainted shell; i.e., a tainted function pointer that points to a checked regions possibly holding checked pointers.
+The second one is that a call to a checked pointer in unchecked code regions must be surrounded by a tainted shell i.e., a tainted function pointer that points to a checked region possibly holding checked pointers.
 In this case, no checked pointer address can be observed in the unchecked code regions.
-In CHECKEDCBOX, for every checked function, we automatically compiler a tainted version by surrounding the function without a tainted shell.
-We begin with a review of Checked C (Section 2) and in- troduce new features in CHECKEDCBOX, present our main contributions (Sections 3–5), and conclude with a discussion of related and future work (Sections 6, 7).
+In CHECKEDCBOX, for every checked function, we automatically compiled a tainted version by surrounding the function without a tainted shell.
+We begin with a review of Checked C (Section 2) and introduce new features in CHECKEDCBOX, present our main contributions (Sections 3–5), and conclude with a discussion of related and future work (Sections 6, 7).
 All code and proof artifacts (both for Coq and Redex) can be found at

 https://github.com/plum-umd/checkedc.